Class Location & HCA

 Pipeline Class Location, PIR & HCA — Engineering Fundamentals

-49 CFR Part 192 sliding-mile classification, Potential Impact Radius derivation, HCA / MCA logic, Mega Rule, and IMP triggers.
+49 CFR Part 192 sliding-mile classification, Potential Impact Radius derivation, HCA / MCA logic, the Mega Rule, and IMP triggers.

 1. Why class location matters